MicrosoftDocs/cloud-adoption-framework/docs/migrate/release/business-test.md

 ---
-title: Business testing guidance during migration
+title: Guidance for business testing during migration
-description: Learn how business testing, or User Acceptance Testing (UAT) is used to validate that solution performance is in line with expectations.
+description: Learn how business testing, or User Acceptance Testing (UAT), is used to validate that solution performance is in line with expectations.
 author: Zimmergren
 ms.author: tozimmergren
 ms.date: 04/10/2024